dherault/react-pan-and-zoom/react-pan-and-zoom/README.md

 import { PanZoomProvider, PanZoom, useSafeGestures } from 'react-pan-and-zoom'

 function App() {
-  // Disable swiping back and forward with two fingers in the browser useSafeGestures()
+  // Disable swiping the history back and forward with two fingers useSafeGestures()

   return (